MikoMikocchi/MikoMikocchi/README.md

 Built and deployed production-ready services, including multiple Telegram bots and full-stack applications using Spring Framework and Next.js.
 Experienced in designing backend architecture, API development, integrating frontend systems and mobile development.

 Happy to work across different languages and stacks, with a focus on practical, scalable solutions.
 Always open to experiments.
-I use Cursor, IntelliJ IDEA, Android Studio, PyCharm and Xcode.
+I use Cursor, IntelliJ IDEA, Android Studio, PyCharm and Xcode for my projects.

 ---